 You can find hints of Huguenot influence outside the city too.
 The nearest farm to my birthplace in Poringland is called French Church Farm.
 When and in what circumstances it acquired this name is unclear, but it is plainly a reference to the Huguenot refugees.
 The word ‘Plain” used across Norfolk (but nowhere else) to mean a square or wider part of a street is common in the Netherlands as “Plein”.
 This use of the word must have been introduced by the migrants from Flanders.

 Many of the novelties introduce by these Protestant immigrants from Northern Europe resonate down the centuries, almost to the present day.
-It was for instance the Strangers who first brought the canary to Norwich, a bird which popular into the 20th century, when it gave its name to the local football team.
-Anthony de Solempne, a Calvinist refugee, became the first printer in Norwich in the mid 16 century and was made a Freeman of the city.
-The Florist’s Feasts were competitions held among local horticulturalist.
+It was for instance the Strangers who first brought the canary to Norwich, a bird which remained popular in the city well into the 20th century, when it gave its name to the local football team.
+Anthony de Solempne, a Calvinist refugee, became the first printer in Norwich in the mid 16th century (before printing was banned in the provinces) and he was made a Freeman of the City.
+The Florist’s Feasts were competitions held among local horticulturalists.
 These took place in local inns and were a feature of Norwich life from the 1630s for two hundred years, and these too were an immigrants’ innovation.
 In the brewing industry the introduction of hops led to the production of beer rather than the English unhopped ale; this was also down to the Strangers.

 Although, as we have demonstrated, other industries were influenced by the Strangers, it was the weaving industry that acted as a magnet for the Huguenots.
 In absolute terms more of them may have settled in London, but as a proportion of the population they were more numerous and consequently more influential in Norfolk than anywhere else in the kingdom.
 Immigration may be currently unpopular among the English people, but in our part of the country they have had a huge effect, and all to the benefit of the natives.
 We East Anglians would have been a poorer people, both in wealth and in culture, without the Huguenots.